How can I automate patching and deployment of desktop images?

 Note: The entire process should take approximately two hours to complete, assuming you don't have many patches to install.

-Step 1: Assign Windows Scripts to Customer Accounts
+Step 1: Assign Windows scripts to customer accounts

 The out-of-the-box Windows scripts you need to run are stored at the global MSP level.
 To enable them for your customer accounts, you need to assign those scripts to all or individual accounts you manage.

 Note: Alternatively, you can create a group of Windows scripts based on the function they perform, for example, install Microsoft patches and updates.
 You can then assign that group, rather than individual scripts, to your managed accounts.
-For details, see Overview of Scripted Actions Groups.
+For details, see Overview of Scripted Actions groups.

 To assign Windows scripts to accounts: